aritzLizoain/CNN-Image-Segmentation/README.md

 -**Caution**: it is important to be aware of a possible issue regarding the color of the elements.
 The way this model is implemented, image lables do not need to be provided.
 Image labels are directly obtained from the images.
-In order to do this, image pixel values, i.e., colors, are taken as reference to label different classes (read [mask.py](https://github.com/aritzLizoain/Image-segmentation#maskpy) for more information).
+In order to do this, image pixel values, i.e., colors, are taken as reference to label different classes (read [mask.py information](https://github.com/aritzLizoain/Image-segmentation#maskpy) for more information).
 Therefore a color change of an object in the image can cause a wrong label creation if this has not been correctly specified in [mask.py](https://github.com/aritzLizoain/Image-segmentation/blob/master/mask.py).

--**Requirements**: directory path must contain image_details.py and Cluster.pkl.
+-**Requirements**: working directory path must contain image_details.py and Cluster.pkl.

 -**Author**: Agustín Lantero.

 ### load_dataset.py

+-**Function**: takes images and saves them as numpy arrays. `get_weights`

-make sure path is correct
+-**Caution**: make sure the path is correct.
+If it is not, it will not be able to load any data.

-anything else to take into account? simplemente lee las imágenes y las guarda en arrays.
+-**Requirements**:

+get_weights calculates the weights for the loss function.
+Each class weight is obtained as the inverse of its percentage over all the training samples.
+Then the weights are normalized to the number of classes

 Y luego hay una función llamada 'get_weights'.
 Lo que me pasa con estas imágenes es que aproximadamente 95% de los píxeles son de la categoría background, y por ejemplo los clusters son sólo un 0.1%.
 Esto hacía que cuando entrenaba el modelo me daba una precisión del 95%, pero lo único que hacía era decirme que todo es background.
 La forma de arreglar esto fue dándoles pesos a las clases, que se calculan como la inversa de la frecuencia con la que aparecen en las imágenes.
 Estos pesos los utilizo en la función de pérdida.

 ### models.py

+-**Function**:

+-**Caution**:

+-**Requirements**:

 things that can be changed (or better on how to use) maybe I just need to explain what it has and the options that they give.
 And then on how to use I can explain how to use it differently